Do you feel like a fake? Are you waiting for the day that someone will discover that all your success was brought about by luck?

 According to this article in Inc. Magazine, as many as 70% of all people feel like a fake at some time.
 Back in the 1970’s, psychologists studied this phenomenon, dubbed “The Imposter Syndrome.”

 The Imposter Syndrome is divided into three sub-categories:

 - Feeling like a fake

 - Discounting and downplaying success

 And it isn’t just new entrepreneurs that feel this way.
-According to this article from CalTech, it’s the high-achievers and the already-successful who suffer the most.
-The CalTech article goes on to discuss ways you can overcome your Imposter Feelings.
+It’s the high-achievers and the already-successful who suffer the most.
+According to an article from Harvard Business Review, there are ways to overcome your Imposter feelings.

 This topic came up recently at one of my mastermind group meetings.
-A mastermind participant, a highly-successful and sought-after author and entrepreneur, said she was just waiting for someone to discover that she didn’t know anything, really, about her topic because she didn’t have a Ph.D. (although she’s written three books on the topic, has studied it for over 10 years, has major sponsorship endorsements from large corporations, and an education and product line to go along with the books).
+A mastermind participant, a highly-successful and sought-after author and entrepreneur, said she was just waiting for someone to discover that she didn’t know anything, really, about her topic because she didn’t have a Ph.D.
+Although she’s written three books on the topic, has studied it for over 15 years, has major sponsorship endorsements from large corporations, and an education and product line to go along with the books, she still felt like she wasn’t an expert.
 Her worst fear: that some interviewer will ask, “Who are YOU to write about this topic??”